YanivO1123/SCV_Project/README.md

 ## Detection:
-In order to detect, we call: python detect.py --weights path_to_weights --source images_to_detect_on --img-size 416 The trained weights are available in the path "./yolov3/runs/train/exp/weights/best"
+In order to detect, we call: python detect.py --weights path_to_weights --source images_to_detect_on --img-size 416 The trained weights are available in the path "./yolov3/runs/train/exp/trained_weights.pt"

-Or simply, python detect.py (the defaults have been pre configured as for the above).
+Or simply, python detect.py (the defaults have been pre configured as for the above, along with a path to two example image files).

 ## Additional files:
 YOLOv3_tutorial_based.py and util.py are a yolo-architecture and detector implementation based on https://blog.paperspace.com/how-to-implement-a-yolo-object-detector-in-pytorch